 A.2 Details for the entity “environment”

 The virtual environment simulated in our model was represented by four main components we assumed essential to represent the fish-seascape link and its potential key drivers (food availability, predation risk) at the spatio-temporal scale of diel movement patterns: two spatial grids of identical sizes (500 x 750 pixel) and resolutions (1 pixel corresponds to 1 m2) depicting (i) the seascape with different habitat types and (ii) the habitat-dependent food resources, respectively, (iii) information on the habitat-dependent predation risk for the model species as well as (iv) the abiotic factor daytime (TimeOfDay).
-The simulated area thus equaled a total area of 0.375 km2 encompassing a typical home range (defined as “the area in which an individual spends the majority of its time and engages in most of its routine activities including foraging and resting” following (Green et al., 2015) of diurnal herbivores like parrotfishes (Green et al., 2015).
+The simulated area thus equaled a total area of 0.375 km2 encompassing a typical home range (defined as “the area in which an individual spends the majority of its time and engages in most of its routine activities including foraging and resting” following (Green et al., 2015) ) of diurnal herbivores like parrotfishes (Green et al., 2015).
 We further assumed conditions to be uniform within one grid cell regarding habitat type, food resources, and predation risk.
 We kept track of each individual’s location and fate in the population and noted its velocity and energetic state.
 On population level total abundance and biomass, the abundances and biomass grouped by sexes (juveniles, females, males), and age-frequency distributions (grouped in five evenly distributed age classes) were noted at regular intervals (see table A.3).
 On the environmental level the duration of habitat use of all fishes per habitat type were recorded to allow for an analysis of habitat use patterns.

 A.2.1 Seascape (habitat grid)